CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Learn about the Concept First

-Make Neat Diagram
+Make a Neat Diagram

 Apply Right-Hand Rules